 As a result, Moisseiff proposed slimming down the bridge by using 8 foot deep steel edge girders to support the roadway.
 This shaved $3 million from the cost of the bridge.
 PWA opted for the cheaper design, granting the project $6 million with an additional $1.6 million coming from tolls.

 Bridge construction began on September 27, 1938 and took only 19 months to construct.
-At the time that it opened on July 1, 1940, it was the third longest suspension bridge in the world after George Washington in New York and Golden Gate.
+At the time that it opened on July 1, 1940, it was the third longest suspension bridge in the world after the George Washington Bridge in New York and Golden Gate.

 The bridge was quite narrow, only 39 feet wide with two traffic lanes.
 This meant its width to span ratio was an astonishing 72, compared to the previous record holder (Golden Gate) at 35.
 Moisseiff and Lienhard may have been correct about the transfer of lateral loading to the towers via the main cables, but what they neglected to consider was the stiffness of the bridge in the vertical direction.

 Even before it was completed, workers noted how flexible the bridge was.
 They dubbed the bridge “Galloping Gertie,” a nickname that eventually stuck with the public after it opened.
 Even in mild to moderate winds, the lack of rigidity in the superstructure would cause the deck to rise and fall by several feet in a period of 4 to 5 seconds.
-These oscillations became troublesome to the Toll Bridge Authority and they brought on Professor Frederick B. Farquharson from the University of Washington to study them and suggest ways to bring them down to manageable levels.

 Prior to opening, cables were attached to the girders and anchored to 50 ton weights on shore.
 The cables broke shortly after installation.